Toxic Exposure Injury Attorneys - Serving Clients Nationwide

 Doctors pinpointed the carcinogenicity of vinyl chloride in the late 1960s.

 Studies of workers in polyvinyl chloride polymerization of certain plastic

-and rubber factories revealed numerous workers who were diagnosed with
+and rubber factories revealed that numerous workers had been diagnosed

-liver angiosarcoma.
-Additional research involving polyvinyl chloride workers
+with liver angiosarcoma.
+Additional research involving polyvinyl chloride

-in other countries, including Germany, Italy, the UK, and Australia also
+workers in other countries, including Germany, Italy, the UK, and Australia,

-found and confirmed increased risks of certain types of cancers with exposure
+also found and confirmed increased risks of certain types of cancers with

 The International Agency for Research on Cancer confirmed the connection

 between long-term exposure to vinyl chloride and angiosarcoma.
 Most often,